johnrobertmahlan/take-a-hike/README.md

 The obvious solution to this problem is to rebuild the slider purely out of React components instead of using a static JavaScript file to build and load the slider.
 This is something I look forward to doing as I continue to work on the app, but I believe building the slider this way was a valuable lesson not only in incorporating external libraries into a React app, but also into seeing how one can code oneself into a corner and learn how to take a different approach.

 Other unsolved problems are minor by comparison.
 For example, users who navigate to the login page from a particular hike are not returned to that hike; they are returned to the homepage.
-That is not an ideal user experience.
-Similarly, when a user writes a new comment, the input box where they wrote the comment does not clear automatically.
+There are also some presentation issues for hikes that do not have photos associated with them in the API and, in general, some styling issues with the app that I would like to work on more.

 ## Future Enhancements